 beings and not a factor of production like land, labour or capital.
 HRM recognises individuality and individual differences.
 For every manager to be successful, he must possess social skills to manage people with differing needs.

-- An integrated concept: HRM in its scope includes Personnel aspect, Welfare aspect and Industrial relations aspect in itself.
-It is also integrated as it concern with not only acquisition, but also development, utilization, and maintenance.
+- An integrated concept: HRM in its scope includes the Personnel aspect, Welfare aspect and Industrial relations aspect in itself.
+It is also integrated as it is concerned with not only acquisition, but also development, utilization, and maintenance.

 IMPORTANCE OF HUMAN CAPITAL